How to Tell If Online English Teaching Are Jobs LegitimateBy Jennifer Collis

 Work for a company

-Most new online English teachers apply to companies, and each company has its own range of hourly pay for teachers, based on their requirements and other criteria.
+Most new online English teachers apply to teach with companies since they provide the teaching platform, students, and curriculum.
+Each company has its own range of hourly pay for teachers, based on their requirements and other criteria.
 Sometimes you can earn bonuses and incentives to raise your hourly rate, but essentially, there is an upper limit to what you can make.

 Post a profile via a teacher marketplace

-Another option is to offer your services within a teacher marketplace, meaning you post your profile on a portal where students browse through teachers and select the one they want.
+Another option is to offer your services within a trusted teacher marketplace, meaning you post your profile on a portal where students browse through teachers and select the one they want.
 This model offers more flexibility, as each teacher sets his or her own rates.
-Read more about the marketplace for teaching English online.
+It’s less common with new teachers since some marketing is involved and teachers usually have to create their own lesson materials and use an outside teaching platform.

 Start your own freelance ESL tutoring business

-Is it easy to get a job teaching English online?
-How can you tell if an online tutoring job is legitimate?
+How can you tell if an online English teaching job with a company is legitimate?

 What qualifications do legitimate online English teaching jobs require?